 GOVT 381 – Intelligence Analysis

-- An upper-division course studying the field of intelligence analysis to give students a basic understanding of what it takes to be an analyst within the Intelligence Community.
+- An upper-level course studying the field of intelligence analysis to give students a basic understanding of what it takes to be an analyst within the Intelligence Community.

 - The course looks at some classic intelligence failures as well as some of the unpublished successes.